gem/oq-engine/doc/getting-started/installation-instructions/macos.rst

 Close all windows after the Process is completed.

-Once Python 3.11 is installed, please see instructions for the :doc:`universal installer <universal>` script, to install OpenQuake Engine
+Once Python 3.11 is installed, please see instructions for the :doc:`universal installer <universal>` script to install OpenQuake Engine

 Getting help
 ------------